 - Netanel: 18 years old, a security guard at the bus station, was injured in the abdomen and is now recuperating in hospital after surgery.

-- Odelia: suffered serious head injuries and is in intensive care.
+- Odelia [we suspect the correct name is Hodaya]: Suffered serious head injuries and is in intensive care.
 Her life is still in danger.

 - Sasson - the second time he has been injured in a terrorist attack in Jerusalem.
 He suffered lower body injuries and serious post-traumatic symptoms.
 His wife Nechama is pregnant with their fifth child and suffering from panic and fear.